OnceUponACoin/DexScreener-Trade-Bot/README.md

 # **Dex Screener Trading Bot**

 ## **Overview**
 This project is a Solana-based automated trading bot that interacts with decentralized exchanges (DEXs) to monitor and execute trades based on predefined criteria.
 It fetches liquidity pool data, filters pools, and executes buy/sell transactions.
 Telegram notifications are also supported, but will most likely be removed.
+Also, it is important to note that this is a work in progress, and is also meant to be a PoC in regards to incorporating two technologies and making them work in tandem.

 ## **Features**
 -  **Real-time Liquidity Pool Scanning** via DexScreener API